mulausitafadzwa/Retail-Sales-Analysis/README.md

-# Retail-Sales-Analysis Dashboard
+## 📌 Project Overview
-This project is a retail sales analysis dashboard created using Power BI.
-It helps visualize sales performance across products and gender.
-The dashboard supports better business decisions through clear visuals and calculated metrics.
+This Power BI project presents a comprehensive **Retail Sales Analysis Dashboard** built using a simulated dataset.
+The dashboard provides insights into sales performance across various stores and gender to support data-driven retail decision-making.